Decertifying the Iran Nuclear Deal

 CSU San Bernardino Modern China Lecture Series

-Featuring a National Conversation via live webcast interview and Q & A with
+80+ communities across America to explore local connections and national issues in U.S.-China relations by means of a National Conversation via a live webcast interview and Q & A with

-The Honorable Susan E. RiceFormer National Security Advisory
+The Honorable Susan E. RiceFormer National Security Advisor

 and U.S. Ambassador to the UN